fayazm21/FINAL-PROJECT/README.md

 ## Snapshots and Demonstrations
 Snapshots of the project's results and interface are included for a quick overview of the project's capabilities.

-## Contribution
-Contributions, suggestions, and discussions are welcome.
-Please refer to the Issues section for current topics or to propose new ideas.